Affiliate Disclosure - We may earn a commission from links clicked in this post

 Ad Words

+If you use AdWords, you have access to a range of reports for traffic resulting from your adverts.
+You will want to monitor these carefully, to ensure that adverts are generating quality, converting traffic that is meeting your goals for the campaign.
 Some ads might bring in a small number of visitors, yet have a high conversion rate (the number of visitors who take the required action – clicking a link, downloading a report, buying a product.)
 If you are getting a high number of visitors who leave without completing the required action, you might need to reword your ad, or change your landing page to better manage visitor expectations.
+Integrating Google Analytics can help you optimize your AdWords campaigns by providing insights to enhance marketing performance and improve campaign efficiency.

 Social Media